VrushaliJalgaonkar/Books/Designing Data-Intensive Applications/Chapter3_summary.md

 An **index** is a data structure that enables efficient data retrieval by avoiding full scans.
 It maps keys to locations (offsets) in the data file.

 ### Trade-offs
-- **Improves read performance**.
+- **Improves read performance**
-- **Adds write overhead**, as the index must be updated.
+- **Adds write overhead**, as the index must be updated
-- Must be designed based on the application's query patterns.
+- Must be designed based on the application's query patterns

 ---

 ## Hash Indexes

 ### How It Works
-- Uses a **hash map** (often in memory) to map keys to byte offsets in a log file.
+- Uses a **hash map** (often in memory) to map keys to byte offsets in a log file
-- Lookups jump directly to the data location.
+- Lookups jump directly to the data location

 ### Advantages
-- Fast and simple for **exact match** queries.
+- Fast and simple for **exact match** queries
-- Efficient for write-heavy workloads.
+- Efficient for write-heavy workloads

 ### Limitations
-- Cannot support **range queries**.
+- Cannot support **range queries**
-- The entire index must **fit in memory**.
+- The entire index must **fit in memory**
-- May degrade if memory is limited or keys are non-uniform.
+- May degrade if memory is limited or keys are non-uniform

 ---

 ## Sorted String Tables (SSTables)

 ### Concept
-- Maintain log entries in **sorted order by key**.
+- Maintain log entries in **sorted order by key**
-- Enable **binary search** and efficient **range scans**.
+- Enable **binary search** and efficient **range scans**
-- Support **compaction** and **merging** for storage efficiency.
+- Support **compaction** and **merging** for storage efficiency

 ### Compaction
-- Periodically merge segments, discard overwritten or deleted keys.
+- Periodically merge segments, discard overwritten or deleted keys
-- Improves read performance and reclaims disk space.
+- Improves read performance and reclaims disk space

 ### In-Memory Table (Memtable)
-- Writes go to an in-memory structure (e.g., red-black tree).
+- Writes go to an in-memory structure (e.g., red-black tree)
-- When full, the memtable is flushed to disk as a new SSTable.
+- When full, the memtable is flushed to disk as a new SSTable

 ---

 ## Log-Structured Merge Trees (LSM-Trees)

 ### Architecture
-- Sequence of SSTables and a memtable.
+- Sequence of SSTables and a memtable
-- New writes go to memtable → flushed to disk → compacted.
+- New writes go to memtable → flushed to disk → compacted

 ### Benefits
-- Write-optimized: **sequential disk writes**, batching.
+- Write-optimized: **sequential disk writes**, batching
-- Good for **write-heavy workloads**.
+- Good for **write-heavy workloads**

 ### Drawbacks
-- Reads may involve checking multiple SSTables.
+- Reads may involve checking multiple SSTables
-- Compaction overhead must be managed.
+- Compaction overhead must be managed

 ---

 ## B-Trees

 ### Structure
-- Tree-like data structure with sorted keys.
+- Tree-like data structure with sorted keys
-- Nodes contain multiple keys and pointers to child nodes.
+- Nodes contain multiple keys and pointers to child nodes
-- Designed to minimize disk I/O by maximizing data per node.
+- Designed to minimize disk I/O by maximizing data per node

 ### Operations
-- **Search**: Traverse from root to leaf.
+- **Search**: Traverse from root to leaf
-- **Insert**: Place in appropriate leaf, split if full.
+- **Insert**: Place in appropriate leaf, split if full

 ### Advantages
-- Balanced tree ensures **logarithmic search time**.
+- Balanced tree ensures **logarithmic search time**
-- Efficient for **both reads and writes**.
+- Efficient for **both reads and writes**
-- Supports **range queries** natively.
+- Supports **range queries** natively

 ### Disadvantages
-- Write amplification due to random I/O.
+- Write amplification due to random I/O
-- More complex to implement and maintain.
+- More complex to implement and maintain

 ---